LukLowG/portfolio/README.md

-# Lukas Lohr – Robotics & Software Engineering Portfolio
+# Lukas Lohr – Robotics & Mechatronics M. Sc.
+(TUM)
+# Engineering Portfolio

 Hi, I'm Lukas 👋 An engineer with a passion for motion analysis, AI, and human-centered design.